FASTGEARFE2024/FE2024_FASTGEAR/README.md

 ![3e32662d-19e8-409a-87cb-9dde82bc2513](https://github.com/user-attachments/assets/84e3fed7-ddce-4476-a3d4-287402f26824)

 ## Obstacle Race
-The code for the obstacle race is mostly the same as the code we used in open race.
-But there are differences.
-First of all, because we are trying not to hit obstacles, We sacrifice the robots speed in order to navigate around the obstacles better.
-Second of all, before checking if there are any colored lines, our robot uses the pixycam to see if there are any obstacles.
-If there are, our code uses PID to center the obstacle, Because we center the obstacle pixycam will be able to identify the color of the obstacle without issues.
-After pixycam identifies the color, if the color is red: It turns right.
-If the color is green: It turns left.
-Robot continues turning until it cant see the color that it saw.
-While all of this is happening, our robot periodically checks if it detects any colored lines.
+Even though we wanted to use EV3 Classroom rather than EV3-G, we used EV3-G to use Pixycam's code blocks.
+In obstacle race, our code first resets gyro sensor.
+After that it sets a variable called "round" to 0.
+After that the code waits until we press left or right buttons on the hub.
+If we press left button, we move counterclockwise at corners of the lane.
+If we press right button we move clockwise at corners of the lane.
+Our code then checks if there are any visible obstacles, if it sees one, then it checks its position on the x axis.
+If its position is more than 128, it truns left for -15 degrees.
+If its position is not more than 128, it turns right for 25 degrees.
+Through this our robot centers the obstacle.
+Because we center the obstacle, our turns can be made easier.
+Our robot continues to center the obstacle until the visible area of the obstacle is more than 2500.
+Then, our robot checks if the obstacle that it sees is red or green. if its red, it turns left for 12.5 cm, goes straight for 5 cm and goes right for 12.5 cm.
+Through this, our robot always centers its lane.
+If the color of the obstacle is green, it turns right for 12.5 cm, goes straight for 5 cm and goes left for 12.5 cm.

+If our robot did not see an obstacle, it centers itself and goes straight.
+Because there is a possibility that it deviates from its path, we use a PD with the gyro sensor.

+If our robot sees blue or orange lines, This means that the robot is at one of the corners of the lane.
+When that happens our robot turns for 60 degrees. and every 20 degrees it checks if pixycam can see an obstacle.

 # <hr/>